heymarkwetzel/ux-portfolio/projects/closerlook.md

 ---

 ## Final Result
 I worked on more glamorous projects while at closerlook, but this one helped a real and present need.
 I created an efficient, reusable, and scalable tool for a large design agency.
-Used in conjunction with the process for this client, we were able to save time, money, and free up UX resources for more aspirational projects.
+Used in conjunction with the process for the client, we were able to save time, money, and free up UX resources for more aspirational projects.

 ---